voutilad/sisu.io/content/posts/embeddings.md

 the **neo4j-streams** plugin.
 Neo4j's Ljubica Lazarevic provides an overview in her January 2019 post: _[How to embrace event-driven graph analytics using Neo4j and Apache Kafka](https://www.freecodecamp.org/news/how-to-embrace-event-driven-graph-analytics-using-neo4j-and-apache-kafka-474c9f405e06/)_

+### GraphSAGE {#graphsage}

+Another area to explore might be a different graph embedding
+algorithm: **GraphSAGE**[^fn:8]

+An implementation of GraphSAGE is also available as part of the new GDS v1.3 (in alpha form) and takes a different approach from node2vec.

 ## Appendix: Neo4j's Python Driver and SciKit Learn {#appendix-neo4j-s-python-driver-and-scikit-learn}